OSH Answers Fact Sheets

 Figure 12 - Cutting one wall of the box eliminates bending the wrist

 The major hazards in the meat wrapping operation result from awkward body postures that workers use because of the poor design of the wrapping machine.
 Ideally, wrapping, sealing and labelling should be done at the same height and within easy reach.
-This would require a complete re-design of the wrapping machine.
+This solution would require a complete re-design of the wrapping machine.

 However, some improvements can be achieved with minor changes.

 For example, lifting tables on wheels or meat bins on wheels with an elevating and rotating device could be used.
-These can minimize bending and stretching to pick up packages for wrapping and to store the packages (Figure 13).
+These changes can minimize bending and stretching to pick up packages for wrapping and to store the packages (Figure 13).

 The use of anti-fatigue matting will reduce stress on the legs and back due to prolonged standing on a hard floor.